Arwangha/LessFlashingLights/README.md

 - Pantheon results scene
 - Hornet 2 wind

-What this mod doesn't do, but can be achieved with other mods:
+# What this mod doesn't do, but can be achieved with other mods:
 - Remove particles
 - Darken transitions
 - Disable screen shake

+# Note:
-Note that as I am not photosensitive myself, it is almost guaranteed that I missed some flashing lights.
+As I am not photosensitive myself, it is almost guaranteed that I missed some flashing lights.
 Therefore, do not hesitate to contact me so that I can update the mod to include them.